Skip to main content

 To set up Google Gemini with Goose, follow these steps:

-1. Select Configure Providers from the menu.
+2. Select Provider Settings from the menu.

 Local LLMs (Ollama)